skullzarmy/chatGPToot/README.md

 # chatGPToot 🦣 -- Mastodon OpenAI Chatbot 🤖

 ### This is a Mastodon chatbot that uses OpenAI to generate responses.
-The bot can post daily toots based on a pre-written prompt or generate an image based on a user prompt and post it to Mastodon.
+The bot can post toots and DALL-E images based on a pre-written prompt or respond to direct mentions.

 ---